-Total OMR costs when the expected number of services is run19 - This is the sum of CCOS infrastructure maintenance and renewal expenditure projected by the Crossrail Maintenance Cost Model20 (CMCM), together with TfL forecasts of CCOS operational costs.
+Total OMR costs when the expected number of services is run13 - This is the sum of CCOS infrastructure maintenance and renewal expenditure projected by the Crossrail Maintenance Cost Model14 (CMCM), together with TfL forecasts of CCOS operational costs.
 The maintenance and renewal costs are projected over a period of 60 years from the commencement of services.
-Given that the profile of costs is not flat and costs increase significantly in
+Given that the profile of costs is not flat and costs increase significantly in certain years (due to the renewal of significant assets for example) a 60 year annual average of these renewal costs is used for the basis of calculating the charges, together with an annual average of operations and maintenance costs over the period to the first review of charges.

-18 Long term capital expenditure is recovered through the Investment Recovery Charge (IRC) set out in section 5.3.4.1.
+12 Long term capital expenditure is recovered through the Investment Recovery Charge (IRC) set out in section 5.3.4.1.

-19 The expected services are as set out in the concession agreement between RfL and the CTOC.
+13 The expected services are as set out in the concession agreement between RfL and the ELTOC.
 RfL(I) is not aware at this time of other prospective Railway Undertakings on the CCOS and therefore considers this to be an appropriate assumption.

-20 Owned by Crossrail Ltd and developed by Asset Management Consulting Limited.
+14 Owned by Crossrail Ltd and developed by Asset Management Consulting Limited.